ARM-software/psa-api/doc/crypto-driver/psa-driver-interface.rst

 Opaque drivers
 --------------

-Opaque drivers allow a PSA Cryptography implementation to delegate cryptographic operations to a separate environment that might not allow exporting key material in cleartext.
+Opaque drivers allow a Crypto API implementation to delegate cryptographic operations to a separate environment that might not allow exporting key material in cleartext.
 The opaque driver interface is designed so that the core never inspects the representation of a key.
 The opaque driver interface is designed to support two subtypes of cryptoprocessors:

 *   Some cryptoprocessors do not have persistent storage for individual keys.
 The representation of a key is the key material wrapped with a master key which is located in the cryptoprocessor and never exported from it.
 The core stores this wrapped key material on behalf of the cryptoprocessor.
 *   Some cryptoprocessors have persistent storage for individual keys.
 The representation of a key is an identifier such as label or slot number.
 The core stores this identifier.